History of Berliner FC Dynamo (1978–1989): Controversy, complaints and sanctions (1985–1986)

-The picture that the success of BFC Dynamo relied upon referee bias has been challenged by ex-coach Jürgen Bogs, ex-goalkeeper Bodo Rudwaleit, ex-forward Thom and others associated with the club.
+The former East German sports journalist Gottfried Weise has stated: "BFC Dynamo did not win its ten titles only thanks to Mielke's sponsorship and compliant referees".
+The picture that the success of BFC Dynamo relied upon referee bias is dismissed by ex-coach Jürgen Bogs, ex-goalkeeper Bodo Rudwaleit, ex-forward Thom and others associated with the club.
 Some of them admit that there might have been cases of referee bias.
 But they insist that it was the thoroughness of their youth work and the quality of their play that earned them their titles.
-Bogs said in an interview with Frankfurter Rundschau: "You cannot postpone 26 matches in one season in the DDR-Oberliga.
+Bogs said in an interview with German newspaper Frankfurter Rundschau: "You cannot postpone 26 matches in one season in the DDR-Oberliga.
 At that time we had the best football team".
-Bogs cite a team with strong footballers and modern training methods as the main reasons for the winning streak.
+Bogs cites a team with strong footballers and modern training methods as the main reasons for the winning streak.
 The club performed things such as heart rate and lactate measurements during training, which only came to the Bundesliga many years later.
 Bogs also worked with video evaluations during his period as coach of BFC Dynamo, which was not yet common in East Germany.
-Bodo Rudwaleit said in an interview with Die Zeit: "We were a great team.
+Bodo Rudwaleit said in an interview with German newspaper Die Zeit: "We were a great team.
 We went out and wanted to show those assholes.
 It usually worked too.
 And then mass hysteria: Cheating!
 BFC referee!
 Although, with some decisions, I do remember thinking, 'My God!
 Is that really necessary?'
 But really, it didn't matter how the referee did, everything was blown out of proportion with us.
 No one gave me a title, I've worked hard, people should think what they want.
 What I know, I know all for myself, and that's enough."
+Rainer Ernst said in an interview with German newspaper Nordkurier "Of course, there were sometimes decisions that surprised us.
+But we also had a really good team back then."
 Jörn Lenz said in an interview with CNN: "Maybe we had a small bonus in the back of referees' minds, in terms of them taking decisions in a more relaxed way in some situations than if they'd been somewhere else, but one can't say it was all manipulated.
 You can't manipulate 10 league titles.
 We had the best team in terms of skill, fitness and mentality.
 We had exceptional players".
-Also, former referee Bernd Heynemann, who has testified that he was once greeted in person by Mielke in the locker room at the Friedrich-Ludwig-Jahn-Sportpark, said in an interview with the Leipziger Volkszeitung in 2017: "The BFC is not ten times champions because the referees only whistled for Dynamo.
-They were already strong as a bear".
+In an interview with Mitteldeutsche Zeitung, Christian Backs admitted that "Of course there were controversial referee decisions", but added that the team "didn't need them at all".
+In an interview with The Guardian in 2023, former SG Dynamo Dresden striker Ralf Minge admitted that "BFC Dynamo undoubtedly had a top team".